o3de/o3de.org/content/docs/user-guide/assets/builder/create-job.md

 The `sourceFileDependencyPath` field can be either be a relative path from the assets folder, or an absolute path.

-The `sourceFileDependencyUUID` field is the source asset file UUID part of the asset ID, without the sub\-id.
+The `sourceFileDependencyUUID` field is the source asset file UUID part of the asset ID, without the sub-id.

 **Important**
 The builder does not need to provide both the `sourceFileDependencyUUID` and the `sourceFileDependencyPath` info to **Asset Procesor**.
 Either one will be sufficient.